-Study design and determination of humoral immunity.
-Demographics of healthy probands are depicted in Table 1.
-Information on patients with comorbidities and age-matched healthy probands is summarized in Table 2.
-All participants were enrolled between January and April 2020 and received a standard 2-dose (21 days apart) SARS-CoV-2 mRNA vaccine (BioNTech/Pfizer BNT162b2 Comirnaty).
-Blood samples were collected on day 8 ± 1 after the second dose.
-All individuals were SARS-CoV-2 naive at the time of analysis, by frequent point-of-care testing and/or a negative SARS-CoV-2 nucleoprotein-specific ELISA (Euroimmun).
-Vaccination-induced SARS-CoV-2 spike S1 domain-specific IgG levels were analyzed in serum samples at day 8 ± 1 after the second dose by ELISA (Euroimmun).
+Study design, sex as biological variable, and determination of humoral immunity

+Demographics of healthy probands (HC) are depicted in Table I. Information on patients with comorbidities and age matched healthy probands is summarized in Table II.
+The study examined males and females, and sex-dimorphic effects are reported.
+All participants were enrolled between January and April 2020 and received a standard two-dose (21 days apart) SARS-CoV2 mRNA vaccine (BioNTech/Pfizer BNT162b2 "Comirnaty").
+Blood samples were collected on day 8±1 after the second dose.
+All individuals were SARS-CoV2-naïve at the time of analysis, provided by frequent point-of-care testing and/or a negative SARS-CoV2 nucleoprotein-specific ELISA (Euroimmun, Lübeck, Germany).
+Vaccination-induced SARS-CoV2 spike S1 domain-specific IgG levels were analyzed in serum samples at day 8±1 post second dose by ELISA (Euroimmun, Lübeck, Germany).
 Samples were considered positive with OD ratios of \geq 1.1 as per manufacturer's guidelines.
-Samples exceeding the upper assay limit (OD ratio > 10) were prediluted and remeasured.
+Samples exceeding the upper assay limit (O.D. ratio >10) were pre-diluted and re-measured.